 Connect to “UoA-WIFI’, as any other connection will automatically time out.

-3. Get comfortable
+2. Get comfortable

-We will also provide ear plugs so you don’t get distracted by others using keyboards.
+For exams, we will provide ear plugs so you don’t get distracted by others using keyboards.
 If you want paper to take your own notes please ask the supervisor in the room.

-4. Start your exam
+4. Sit your exam

-5. Hand in your exam
+After your exam